 The three secrets to successful meditation and mindfulness

-- Do some research – understand your goals, find a reliable method and teacher.
+Do some research – understand your goals, find a reliable method and teacher.

-- Start – unless you start you won’t get anywhere.
+Start – unless you start you won’t get anywhere.

-- Keep going – perseverance is probably the most important quality needed in a meditator.
+Keep going – perseverance is probably the most important quality needed in a meditator.

-At first sight it might seem that these three ‘secrets’ are general and not really that helpful, however just pause for a moment to consider them.
+At first sight it might seem that these three ‘secrets’ are generic and not really that helpful, however just pause for a moment to consider them.
 From my own experience the single biggest mistake people make when they decide that they want to meditate is to not consider fully what they want to achieve and which approach would be most useful.
 Generally speaking meditation can have a number of short term transient benefits, for example an improvement in self reported well being.
 But how long do you have to meditate to get the short term benefits and what comes after the initial ‘feel good’ phase?
 I’m not suggesting for a moment that meditators need to access scientific studies, but you should have some general ideas of what you want to learn and who should be teaching you.

-Traditionally the biggest meditation mistake is not to start, the benefits of regular meditation practice are so great that not to at least try it a great pity in my opinion.
+Traditionally the biggest meditation mistake is described as not starting, the benefits of regular meditation practice are so great that not to at least try it is wasted potential.
 Traditional forms of meditation have been shown to help with everything from smoking cessation to lowering the risks of developing dementia.
 Once the basic skill of ‘sitting’ has been acquired a whole range of methods become instantly more accessible.
 Consider that ‘not starting’ doesn’t mean simply never to have tried meditation but also not to have given it a chance.
 It can take a few sessions to achieve any real benefit, particularly is your mind is typically ‘busy’ and you find it difficult to put down the worries of your day to day life.
 Many people feel the benefits of meditation after the first lesson, it might take others a bit longer.
 A good teacher will be able to help if you are unsure about your progress.
 A simple analogy is that of learning to drive a car, many people pause driving lessons after a few hours training, disheartened by the challenge.
 There is an initial ‘biting point’ for people at the start of the meditation journey, if you haven’t reached it you haven’t really started to meditate.